Derek Thomas (theologian)

-Derek W. H. Thomas is a Reformed pastor and theologian known for his teaching, writing and editorial work.
-He is currently the senior pastor of First Presbyterian Church of Columbia, South Carolina and distinguished visiting professor of systematic and historical theology at Reformed Theological Seminary in Atlanta, Georgia.
+Derek W. H. Thomas is a Welsh Reformed theologian and pastor.
+Known for his teaching, writing, and editorial work, he retired in December 2023 as the senior pastor of First Presbyterian Church of Columbia, South Carolina.
+He is currently serving as interim preacher at First Presbyterian Church in Yazoo City, MS. He continues as distinguished visiting professor of systematic and historical theology at Reformed Theological Seminary in Atlanta, Georgia.